biodockerfiles/biodockerfiles.github.io/_pages/submit.md

 Hit the `Propose new file` button at the end of the page to create the Dockerfile.
 This will fork the project and create the Dockerfile in a branch in the fork.

-We then see `Comparing changes` page and we hit the `Create pull request` button (and then again in the following view) to actually submit the Dockerfile to biodockerfiles.
+Then see the `Comparing changes` page and hit the `Create pull request` button (and then again in the following view) to actually submit the Dockerfile to biodockerfiles.

 ### Using GitHub's command-line interface